alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 ![VM07_RenameSunset](https://raw.githubusercontent.com/alanm01/LightingScenarios/main/How%20to%20Set%20Up%20Lighting%20Scenario/Images/VM07_RenameSunset.png)

-## Configure Your Lighting Scenario Variants
+## Configure Your Lighting Variants

 1. In the Day Variant, select the **DirectionalLight.**